-Classroom teachers design and modify instruction, assignments, and tests based on students' English language proficiency levels in reading, writing, listening and speaking as determined by the English Language Proficiency Screener or ACCESS assessment.
+Classroom teachers design and modify instruction, assignments, and tests based on students' English language proficiency levels in reading, writing, listening and speaking as determined by the English Language Proficiency Screener or Assessing Comprehension and Communication in English State-to-State (ACCESS) assessment.

-ELs receive instructional and assessment accommodations in the classroom, while being instructed with Kentucky Academic Standards on grade level.
+ELs receive instructional and assessment accommodations in the classroom while being instructed with Kentucky Academic Standards on grade level.
 A student's Program Services Plan (PSP) outlines the instructional and assessment accommodations that should be implemented.

-The WIDA English Language Development Standards, should are to be used as a tool to provide greater access to Ken-tucky Academic Standards.
+The WIDA English Language Development Standards are to be used as a tool to provide greater access to Kentucky Academic Standards.
 The WIDA Can Do Descriptors highlight examples of what English Learners can do at each English proficiency level.
-It is a grade-specific resource designed to guide teachers in planning meaningful activities with ELs including Newcomer ELs (ELs who are in their first or second calendar year of enrollment in a US School and who score below a 2.5 overall ACCESS score).
+It is a grade-specific resource designed to guide teachers in planning meaningful activities with ELs, including Newcomer ELs (ELs who are in their first or second calendar year of enrollment in a U.S. school and who score below a 2.5 overall ACCESS score).

-Federal guidance states that ELs, including Newcomers, are to be provided standards-aligned instruction that is "rigorous, grade-level ap- propriate, and provides deliberate and appropriate scaffolds" including assessment and instructional accommodations.
-Report card grades should are to reflect these instructional and assessment accommodations without limiting the student from earning the highest grade in the content area.
-Students should shall not receive grades of "D" or "U" on assignments solely based on their English proficiency level.
+Federal guidance states that ELs, including Newcomers, are to be provided standards-aligned instruction that is "rigorous, grade-level appropriate, and provides deliberate and appropriate scaffolds" including assessment and instructional accommodations.
+Report card grades are to reflect these instructional and assessment accommodations without limiting the student from earning the highest grade in the content area.
+Students shall not receive grades of "D" or "U" on assignments solely based on their English proficiency level.
 A student could receive a "D" or "U" only if the student's lack of performance on appropriately modified or accommodated work warrants such a grade.